-So we went back to basics and tried to understand the ecosystem the way it actually functions day-to-day — across parents, teachers, schools, and students.
-We talked to 50+ stakeholders across India.
-What follows is a crisp synthesis of the top-level insights we kept hearing (and the tensions underneath them).
+I went back to basics and tried to understand the ecosystem the way it actually functions day-to-day — across parents, teachers, schools, and students.
+I talked to 50+ stakeholders across India.
+What follows is a crisp synthesis of the top-level insights I kept hearing.

-It’s a multi-stakeholder system where the person paying isn’t the person using the services.
+It's a multi-stakeholder system where the person paying isn't the person using the services.
 The results are long term- in terms of job and what the person would end up becoming.
-There isn’t much innovation as schools require very high capex and there are regulations around the space.
+Yes- no matter what the parents say a lot of schooling is still correlated with the results it gives in 12th grade.

 A pattern that showed up repeatedly was this: